gabis96/ML-models-comparison/README.md

 - Collect World Happiness datasets from the last years.
 - Curate old datasets and homogenize fields to unify all sources in one.
 - Check for faulsy values.
-- Impute missing values
+- Impute missing values.
-    - Try out various regression techniques
+    - Try out various regression techniques.
     - Compare techniques looking at distributions or doing cross validation.
     - Apply the best one.
 - Do exploratory data analysis and examine: